In search of authentic meteorite jewellery at an affordable price? Now, you should be careful.

 1) Textures that cannot be imitated

-The most fascinating thing about the Swedish Muonionalusta meteorites is their unique "Widmanstätten” texture that cannot be replicated on Earth, and this texture is completely different on each meteorite.
-This rarity is evident when considering how this pattern if form when the liquid alloy of iron and nickel cools very slowly in low-gravity conditions, in other words, by only 1 degree Celsius per millennium.
+The fascinating thing about the Swedish Muonionalusta meteorites is their unique "Widmanstätten” texture that cannot be replicated on Earth, and this texture is entirely different on each meteorite.
+This rarity is evident when considering how this pattern forms when the liquid alloy of iron and nickel cools very slowly in low-gravity conditions, in other words, by only 1 degree Celsius per millennium.

 When buying meteorite jewellery, you can carefully observe the surface of each piece.
 After all, no matter how the merchants in the market try to imitate it, they cannot achieve this natural and unique texture.

-The excavation process of the Swedish Muonionalusta meteorite is very difficult.
+The excavation process of the Swedish Muonionalusta meteorite is complicated.
 Because its impact point is near the Arctic Circle in Sweden, it’s covered with ice and snow all year round.
 Only from May to July every year can meteorite hunters detect and excavate it.

-Carrying heavy metal detectors, GPS, diamond files, folding shovels and other equipment, they entered the virgin forest 200 kilometers away from the nearest town.
-These meteorite hunters also need to overcome prolonged sun exposure and they may be attacked by wild animals at any time.
-Therefore, the process of excavating these meteorites has already consumed a lot of manpower and time.
+Carrying heavy metal detectors, GPS, diamond files, folding shovels and other equipment, they entered the virgin forest 200 kilometres away from the nearest town.
+These meteorite hunters also need to overcome prolonged sun exposure and may be attacked by wild animals at any time.
+Therefore, excavating these meteorites has already consumed a lot of workforce and time.

 Secondly, meteorites used in jewellery design are one in a hundred.
 The discovered meteorites need to be carefully selected by jewellery experts, and only a small number of those meteorites are eligible to enter the jewellery design process.

-Furthermore, grinding meteorites that can be used in jewellery into different shapes, while retaining their natural special texture, requires expensive tools, superb craftsmanship, and expertise.
+Furthermore, grinding meteorites that can be used in jewellery into different shapes while retaining their unique natural texture requires expensive tools, superb craftsmanship, and expertise.
 At AWNL, we have mastered the complex process of polishing meteorites through years of research and practice to preserve the precious attributes of each meteorite.